vuejsfrankfurt/vuejsfrankfurt.de/docs/events/past.md

 VuePress is a Static Site Generator powered by Vue.js, vue-router and webpack that offers a simple and minimalist setup optimised for writing content in Markdown.
 It features a fully featured theme that looks great, but how can you customize VuePress to fit your needs?
-In this talk, Victoria Bergquist will introduced you to VuePress and show you 5 major ways you can customize your VuePress site to make it stand out and feel true to your brand.
+In this talk, Victoria Bergquist will introduce you to VuePress and show you 5 major ways you can customize your VuePress site to make it stand out and feel true to your brand.

 **When?** Tuesday, July 2 @ 18:00-21:00</br>
 **Where?** [Reservix GmbH](./locations.html#reservix-gmbh)